 If you or someone you know has been the victim of creditor harassment, you may be entitled to seek compensation for the unfair treatment you’ve endured.
-Contact a Birmingham creditor harassment attorney at GREENWAY BANKRUPTCY LAW, LLC, today at (205) 324-4000 to speak with a qualified legal professional about the details of your case and learn more about what you can do to fight creditor harassment.
+Contact a Birmingham creditor harassment attorney at [firm-name], today at [phone-number] to speak with a qualified legal professional about the details of your case and learn more about what you can do to fight creditor harassment.

 When consumers take out loans but are unable to pay their creditors, the stress caused by the debt alone can be unbearable.
 In addition to the debt, consumers are often subject to the harassment and other intimidation tactics from their creditors.
 There is simply too much on the plate of the consumers.
 It is important to recognize that consumers that are being mistreated by their creditors are victims.
 As victims, they may be entitled to take legal action.
 An attorney will help fend off the creditor’s illegal and distasteful conduct.
 In addition, with an attorney handling your consumer protection case, you will be able to focus on your debt, while leaving the harassing creditor to the legal advocates.